Muhammad: Origins of Islam:

 Judaism and Christianity in the Qur’an

 “In stating that there would be no prophet after Muhammad, Islam in its sociological sense reflected the human consciousness that the age of the rise of new theocratic systems was at an end.
 The events of the succeeding fifteen hundred years have shown this to be only too true.
-It is, for reasons of the development of society as we have it today, inconceivable that new religious teachers of the caliber of the founders of world religions should attain any prominence comparable to that achieved by Zoroaster, Buddha, Moses, Jesus, and Muhammad.” —Idries Shah
+It is, for reasons of the development of society as we have it today, inconceivable that new religious teachers of the caliber of the founders of world religions should attain any prominence comparable to that achieved by Zoroaster, Buddha, Moses, Jesus, and Muhammad.” —Idries Shah, The Sufis

-In his book The Islamic Jesus: How the King of the Jews Became a Prophet of the Muslims, Mustafa Akyol, a senior visiting fellow at the Freedom Project at Wellesley College, asks and answers a key question sometimes misunderstood by non-Muslims, “… who exactly was this one true God?
+In his book The Islamic Jesus: How the King of the Jews Became a Prophet of the Muslims, Mustafa Akyol, a senior visiting fellow at the Freedom Project at Wellesley College, asks and answers a key question sometimes misunderstood by non-Muslims: “… who exactly was this one true God?
 The Qur’an’s answer is straightforward: the God of Abraham, Ishmael, Isaac, and Jacob.
 (Qur’an 2:132-133) Also, the God of Noah, Lot, Moses, Joseph, Job, Jonah, Elijah, David, and Solomon.
-All such figures, known in the Judeo-Christian tradition as Jewish patriarchs, prophets, and kings—along with only three Arab prophets, Shuaib, Saleh, and Hud—are honored in the Qur’an as the harbingers of a monotheistic tradition.
+All such figures, known in the Judeo-Christian tradition as Jewish patriarchs, prophets, and kings—along with only three Arab prophets, Shuaib, Saleh, and Hud—are honored in the Qur’an as the harbingers of a monotheistic tradition.”

 The Qur’an maintains the unity of religions and the identical origin of each.
-It points out that monotheism is not a Jewish invention, but the archetypal religion proclaimed to many other nations by many other unidentified prophets. “. . .
+It points out that monotheism is not a Jewish invention, but the archetypal religion proclaimed to many other nations by many other unidentified prophets: “. . .
 And there never was a people, without a warner having lived among them (in the past).”
 (Qur’an 35:24) So, not just the children of Israel and Muslims have been the receivers of divine guidance, but all people.

-The Qur’an calls Jews and Christians “The People of the Book” and urges them to unite in Truth“O People of the Book, let us arrive at a word that is common to us all: we worship God alone, we ascribe no partner to Him, and none of us takes others beside God as lords.”
+The Qur’an calls Jews and Christians “The People of the Book” and urges them to unite in Truth: “O People of the Book, let us arrive at a word that is common to us all: we worship God alone, we ascribe no partner to Him, and none of us takes others beside God as lords.”
 (Qur’an 3:64)

 “O People of the Book, let us arrive at a word that is common to us all: we worship God alone, we ascribe no partner to Him, and none of us takes others beside God as lords.”

 The singular and pivotal difference between Judaism and Islam is that the Qur’an states that their long-awaited Messiah has already come, and he is Jesus of Nazareth.
-And the singular and pivotal difference between Islam and Christianity is the latter’s belief in the doctrine of the Trinity, which holds that God is not one but three coeternal consubstantial persons, the Father, the Son, and the Holy Spirit – “one God in three Divine Persons,” and that Jesus of Nazareth is that Son of God.
+And the singular and pivotal difference between Islam and Christianity is the latter’s belief in the doctrine of the Trinity, which holds that God is not one but three coeternal consubstantial persons, the Father, the Son, and the Holy Spirit—“one God in three Divine Persons,” and that Jesus of Nazareth is that Son of God.
 The Qur’an strongly disagrees:

 “People of the Book!
 Do not go to excess in your religion.
 Say nothing but the truth about God.
 The Messiah, Jesus son of Mary, was only the Messenger of God and His Word, which He cast into Mary, and a Spirit from Him.
 So have faith in God and His Messengers.
 Do not say, ‘Three.’
 It is better that you stop.
 God is only One God.
 He is too Glorious to have a son.
 Everything in the heavens and in the earth belongs to Him.
 God suffices as a Guardian.
 The Messiah would never disdain to be a servant to God, nor would the angels near to Him.”
 (Qur’an 4:171-172)

 As Akyol reminds us, “this theological tension between Islam and mainstream Christianity does not necessarily exist between Islam and the New Testament gospels.
-For in the gospels, Jesus is repeatedly called Son of God, but never God the Son.
+For in the gospels, Jesus is repeatedly called Son of God, but never God the Son.”
 According to the Jewish Encyclopedia, “Son of God” refers to “anyone whose piety has placed him in a filial relation to god.”
 Jesus seldom refers to himself as “Son of God” in these gospels, but more often as “Son of Man.”
 The same encyclopedia tells us that Son of Man “was not used as the specific title of the Messiah.
 The New Testament expression ὅ ὑιὸς τοῦ ἀνθρόπου is a translation of the Aramaic “bar nasha,” and as such could have been understood only as the substitute for a personal pronoun, or as emphasizing the human qualities of those to whom it is applied.
 That the term does not appear in any of the epistles ascribed to Paul is significant.”
-It goes on to confirm that in Ezekiel Yahweh addresses the Prophet as the Son of Man about 90 times, and he certainly was human.
+It goes on to confirm that in Ezekiel, Yahweh addresses the Prophet as the Son of Man about 90 times, and he certainly was human.

 It was not until the Council of Nicaea in 325 CE that this core concept of the Christian faith, the Holy Trinity, was officially adopted and Jesus became the divine, literal “Only Begotten Son of God.”